Footprints

 - Copy: The copy button to the left of the CO₂ footprint lets you export the CO₂ footprint as a table and easily copy it into Excel/spreadsheet or a report.

 - Share: The ‘share’ button lets you publish your CO₂ footprint on the Envirometer website, thereby making it public.
-The sharing option includes the following choices:

 - English or Dutch